akkartik/mu/mu.md

     by being written to a memory location.
 When you need that sort of thing, use a `handle` instead.

-## Primitive statement types
+## Operations on simple types

-These usually operate on variables with 32-bit types, with some restrictions noted below.
+We'll now survey a long list of statement forms that operate on 32-bit types.
+Most of these are primitives, but some are also implemented as functions (which have slightly different rules as mentioned up top).
 Most instructions with multiple args require types to match.

-Some notation for describing statement forms:
+Various operations have other restrictions which we'll note below, using the following notation:
   - `var/reg` indicates a variable in some register.
-Sometimes we require a variable in a specific register, e.g. `var/eax`.
+Where we require a variable in a specific register, we'll mention it explicitly.
+E.g.
+    `var/eax`.
-  - `var/xreg` indicates a variable in some floating-point register.
+  - `var/xreg` indicates a variable in some floating-point register `xmm_`.
-  - `var` without a `reg` indicates either a variable on the stack or dereferencing a variable in a (non-floating-point) register: `*var/reg`.
+  - `var` without a `reg` indicates either a variable on the stack, or dereferencing a variable in a (non-floating-point) register: `*var/reg`.
+  - `var: type` indicates a variable that must satisfy some type constraint.
   - `n` indicates a literal integer.
 There are no floating-point literals.

 ### Moving values around